Bert Campaneris: Professional career

+Campaneris still retains the Athletics franchise records for career games (1,702), at bats (7,180 at bats), putouts (2,932), assists (5,021) and double plays (934) at shortstop.
+Henderson walked over 700 more times than Campaneris (1,227 to 504), but Campaneris had over 1,000 more at bats (7,180 to 6,140), more sacrifice hits (156-59), and both were hit by pitches 55 times; giving Campaneris the most plate appearances for the Athletics.

 Playing all nine positions

 In 1965, Campaneris became the first player to play every position in a major league game in a thirteen-inning 5–3 loss to the California Angels at Municipal Stadium on September 8.
 It was an attempt by owner Charlie Finley to sell more tickets, which succeeded as the attendance that Wednesday night was 21,576.
 Playing a different position in each of the first nine innings, Campaneris started at shortstop, then shifted to second base, third base, left field, center field, right field, first base, pitcher, and catcher.
 On the mound, he pitched ambidextrously, throwing lefty to left-handers, and switched against right-handers.
 His night ended when he sustained a minor left shoulder injury while tagging out Ed Kirkpatrick in a collision at home plate to end the top of the ninth.

 Since then, César Tovar (Twins, 1968), Scott Sheldon (Rangers, 2000), Shane Halter (Tigers, 2000), and Andrew Romine (Tigers, 2017) have joined this select list of nine-position players in a major league game.
 On March 12, 2015, actor Will Ferrell played in five Major League Baseball Spring training games at all nine positions to honor Campaneris.